ReluctusB/DataFiction.net/README.md

 - Displays average chapter post frequency, estimated date of next chapter, and time since last chapter on a story's page
 - Custom settings on the Local Settings page allow you to choose what information you see or don't see

-### Planned Features:
-- More customization options—choose what displays where and how
-- More pieces of information to display
-  - Average story chapter length